jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started.md

 __Plugins :__ Classes extending `JkPlugin` and named as _JkPluginXxxxx_ where_Xxxxx_ is the name of the plugin.
 In short, a plugin add dynamically commands and options to the running _command class_.

+# Basic automation project

-Now, let's create a simple automation project that read content from url and display it on the console.
+First, let's create a simple automation project that read content from url and display it on the console.

 ## Create a project